Contents

 1 | What You Shoot

-What you shoot is the first step to taking better travel photos.
-I consider this the ‘content step’ – the subject of your travel photograph.
+What you shoot is the first step to taking better travel photos – the subject of your travel photograph.
 Let’s put this into perspective.
 As a travel photographer, reading an article about how to take better landscape photos will tell you to “use a good camera, use a good lens, shoot in manual, etc.”.
 They are helpful (and I’ll talk about them in step two) but aren’t the most crucial step.
 Above shooting on a fancy camera, on an excellent lens, or using an expensive tripod is to pick a good subject in the first place.

 And dare I say it – some people are better at things than others.
 Some people are better dancers than others or have more style.
 And the same can be said for travel photography, but I firmly believe you can learn to become what you want to be.
 So, if you can’t identify what makes something better looking or more interesting, do some research, create a Pinterest board or save Instagram posts of subjects of what others are shooting and what’s performing.

 And try to consider what your audience might like.
 Of course, you will think your girlfriend or newborn baby is the best thing on the planet.
 That doesn’t mean other people will.
-And we have a little exercise at the end of this post to help develop this.
+We have a little exercise at the end of this post to help develop this.

 2 | How You Shoot It

 This is where the abovementioned stuff comes in – using things to your advantage to take better travel photographs.
 In essence, learn how to shoot better subjects better.
 This is the bit where the building blocks of basic photography come together to form your shots.
-I call this step ‘camera’ handling’.
-You can call it what you want, but it’s your ability to control how you photograph your subject using good technical and creative skills to capture your subject in the best way, whether that be a combination of strong compositional techniques or good lighting and camera skills to create strong travel photographs.
+It’s your ability to control how you photograph your subject using good technical and creative skills to capture it in the best way, whether a combination of strong compositional techniques or good lighting and camera skills, to create strong travel photographs.

-And if you’re photographing something that isn’t the most fantastic subject, this step will help you shoot something the best way possible.
-Don’t forget to check out our other post with more travel photography tips to help improve your travel photography.
-And if you want more advice on composition, head to our post about travel photography composition.
+If you’re photographing a less-than-fantastic subject, this step will help you shoot it the best way possible.
+Don’t forget to check out our other post for more tips on how to improve your travel photography.
+If you want more advice on composition, head to our post about travel photography composition.

 This step sets photographers apart and defines a good photographer who delivers every time, no matter the subject.
 That’s because they understand the foundations of photography and use them to their advantage.
 It’s about judgment, not luck.